43M Zrínyi

-The 43M Zrínyi II was a Hungarian assault gun of the World War II period based on the Turán chassis.
-While the Turán in itself wasn't particularly successful, it did give birth to a rather good self-propelled-gun: the Zrínyi assault gun.
+The 43M Zrínyi II was a Hungarian assault gun of World War II based on the Turán medium tank chassis.
+The Zrínyi assault gun was used to fight against the Soviets on the Eastern Front and in the defence of Hungary and it was quite a successful vehicle.

 Development

 The Zrínyi's development process started in 1942; after the Hungarian delegation had the chance to witness the success of the StuG III Ausf.
 F armed with a long 75 mm anti-tank gun or short 105 mm howitzer.

-Hungary attempted to negotiate with Germany to try and acquire StuG IIIs.
+Hungary attempted to negotiate with Germany to try to acquire StuG IIIs.
 However, they could only receive a fraction of what they needed, and started to design a similar vehicle of their own.

 Following the success of assault guns on the Eastern Front, the situation required the fastest way possible to start the production of a vehicle of the same role.
 The engineers at the Manfréd Weiss Works decided to use the base of the Turán tank as it was a proven, solid chassis already in use in the Hungarian army.
+Proving the Turán tank was a successful armament.

 As for the armament, both a first variant mounting the long-barrelled 43M 75 mm anti-tank gun (which was still in development), and another version equipped with the 40M 105 mm MÁVAG howitzer which was compatible with the leFH 18's ammunition was considered.

 Design

 The hull of the Turán was made wider and higher to make space to house the large caliber cannon, with the front armor being reinforced to a total thickness of 75 mm.

-The first variant would become the 44M Zrínyi I armed with the 43M 75 mm gun and 100 mm frontal armor, being accepted for service in 1944, and the latter one resulted in the 43M Zrínyi II.
+The first variant would become the 44M Zrínyi I armed with the 43M 75 mm gun and 100 mm frontal armor, being accepted for service in 1944, and the later one resulted in the 43M Zrínyi II.
 The Zrínyi II was armed with a short barrel (14 or 20.5 calibers) 105 mm MÁVAG 40/43M howitzer.
 The Zrínyi II's design was a traditional infantry support vehicle, while the Zrínyi I was hoped to fulfill an anti-tank role.

 Production

 After the successful army trials in December 1942, the military leadership ordered 40 Zrínyi IIs.
 These were finished until the end of 1943.
 In January 1944, 50 more vehicles were ordered, 20 of these rolled out of the factories between March and July.

-On July 27, after 6 new Zrínyis were finished in the morning, an aircraft raided and bombed the factory which crashed.
+On the morning of July 27, after 6 new Zrínyis were finished, factory was hit by a bombing raid, which resulted in its collapse.
 Around 20 semi-finished Zrínyi 105s were saved and at least 6 of them were rebuilt by Ganz.
-A total number of 72 43M Zrínyi IIs were delivered to the armored units leastwise.
+In total at least 72 Zrínyi II were delivered to the armored units.